ADM INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces that Archer-Daniels-Midland Company Investors with Substantial Losses Have Opportunity to Lead Class Action Lawsuit!

 NEW YORK, Jan.
-24, 2024 /PRNewswire/ -- Attorney Advertising-- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Archer-Daniels-Midland Company ("ADM" or "the Company") (NYSE: ADM) and certain of its officers.
+31, 2024 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Archer-Daniels-Midland Company ("ADM" or "the Company") (NYSE: ADM) and certain of its officers.

 Class Definition: